Implantable Device Replacement Procedure

 What happens during an implantable device replacement procedure?

-The procedure may take a few hours.
+The procedure often takes less than an hour.
 In general you can expect the following:

-- Medical staff will start a medicine through an IV line.
-This will make you feel sleepy
+You may be given medicine through an IV line.
+This will make you feel sleepy and relaxed.

 over your generator.
 This will keep you from feeling pain as the device is replaced.

-- The surgeon disconnects your old generator from its leads.
-Then he or she takes it
+The surgeon disconnects your old generator from its leads.
+Then the surgeon takes

-- Medical staff will check that the new device is signaling the right way.
+Medical staff will check that the new device is working properly

-- The surgeon will close up the pocket and the small incision in your skin.
-You will
+The surgeon will close up the pocket and the small incision in your skin.

 What happens after an implantable device replacement procedure?